Bitstachio/android-mini-apps/lab-1/README.md

 - Amirhossein Mansouri
   - Login page UI/UX design on Figma
-  - Regsister page UI/UX design on Figma
+  - Register page UI/UX design on Figma
   - Regression testing

 ## Known Limitations

 - No logout feature; once the application enters the welcome page, the only exit method is closing the app
 - No validation against duplicate emails because current hardcoded credentials only include username & password
-- Lack of data persistence via local or server-side storage when the emulator resets
+- Lack of data persistence via local or server-side storage when the app closes